Stavroskiig/geyser-time-series-analysis/README.md

 ## Contents

 - `code/`: Contains the MATLAB and Python scripts used for data analysis.
-- `data/`: Includes the datasets for the respective years.
+- `EruptionData/`: Includes the datasets for the respective years.
-- `results/`: Stores the results, tables, and figures generated during the analysis.
+- `lab/`: Contains scripts used for data analysis.
+- `labnonlinear/`: Contains scripts used for data analysis.
+- `TISEAN_3.0.0-windows`: Contains TISEAN, a software project for the analysis of time series with methods based on the theory of nonlinear deterministic dynamical systems, or chaos theory.

 ## Project Structure